-24. Object.
-The object of the Certificate of Appreciation is to recognise outstanding services by a member to their Branch/Section.

-25. Guidelines.
-Members can be nominated at any time throughout the year.

-26. Submitting Nominations.
-Branches/Sections are to submit nominations to their Regional Representatives for their endorsement prior to forwarding the application to Artillery House.
+- 24. Object.
+The object of the Certificate of Appreciation is to recognise outstanding services by a member to their Branch/Section. - 25.
+Guidelines.
+Members can be nominated at any time throughout the year. - 26.
+Submitting Nominations.
+Branches/Sections are to submit nominations to their Regional Representatives (via the District Representative where applicable) for their endorsement prior to forwarding the application to Artillery House. - 27.
+Presentation.

-27. Presentation.
 Presentation of the certificate is to be arranged by the Regional Representative.
 The certificate will be of A4 size and signed by the Regimental Secretary.